E. Ann Hoefly

 Brigadier General Ethel Ann Hoefly (March 8, 1919 – August 3, 2003) was an American nurse and member of the United States Air Force.
 She served with the United States Army Nurse Corps during World War II and volunteered for service in the European Theater.

 After the war, Hoefly left the army and worked in civilian hospitals.
 She rejoined the armed forces in 1949 when she enlisted in the recently formed US Air Force.
 She specialised in neuropsychiatry and became a flight nurse.
 She later served as chief of the Air Force Nurse Corps and was promoted to Brigadier-General on July 1, 1972.

 US Army Nurse Corps

 Hoefly was born in Queens, New York in 1919 to longshoreman Otto Hoefly and Anna Iverson Hoefly, who emigrated from Germany and Norway, respectively.
-She graduated from high school in Hackettstown, New Jersey, in 1938 and from the Methodist Hospital School of Nursing, Brooklyn in 1943.
+She graduated from high school in Hackettstown, New Jersey in 1938 and from the Methodist Hospital School of Nursing, Brooklyn in 1943.

-In July 1944, she entered the US Army Nurse Corps, working initially at England General Hospital, Atlantic City, New Jersey before volunteering for service overseas.
+In July 1944, she entered the US Army Nurse Corps, initially working at England General Hospital in Atlantic City, New Jersey, before volunteering for service overseas.

 From December 1944 to January 1946, Hoefly was with the 235th General Hospital unit in the European Theater as a general nurse, before specialising in neuropsychiatry.
 Upon returning to the United States she left the Nurse Corps to become a general nurse at the Halloran General Hospital in Staten Island, New York.
 She studied anaesthesia before working as a neuropsychiatric nurse at Valley Forge General Hospital, Pennsylvania from September 1948 to March 1950.